 © RIA Novosti

 Gorky presented a problem for the Nobel Committee.
-On the one hand, a talent of this magnitude could not be ignored - on the other, the Swedes were embarrassed by his political views.
-All the same Jensen in 1918, when the fifty-year-old Gorky was nominated for the first time, praised the early works of the writer and later: Gorky's "anarchist and often completely raw creations" "in no way fit into the framework of the Nobel Prize."
-However, at that time the award was not presented again.
+On the one hand, it was impossible to ignore a talent of such magnitude; on the other hand, the Swedes were embarrassed by his political views.
+The same Jensen in 1918, when the fifty-year-old Gorky was nominated for the first time, praised the writer’s early works and later ones: Gorky’s “anarchist and often completely crude creations” “in no way fit into the framework of the Nobel Prize.”
+However, the award was not presented that time again.

-Five years later, Jensen's successor Anton Karlgren added new accusations: in Gorky's work after 1905, in his opinion, there is "not the slightest echo of ardent love for the motherland", and in general his books are a solid "sterile desert".
-The committee agreed with him, preferring Gorky (and along with Bunin) to the Irishman William Butler Yeats.
+Five years later, Jensen’s successor Anton Karlgren added new accusations: in Gorky’s work after 1905, in his opinion, there is “not the slightest echo of ardent love for the homeland,” and in general his books are a complete “sterile desert.”
+The committee also agreed with him, preferring Gorky (and at the same time Bunin) to the Irishman William Butler Yeats.

-In 1928, two Swedish writers, Werner von Heydenstam and Thor Hedberg, immediately vouched for the "petrel of the revolution".
-The Nobel Committee was impressed by the persistence of the Russian author's admirers, and Gorky was even considered a favorite, but the Norwegian novelist Sigrid Unset won the prize.
+In 1928, two Swedish writers vouched for the “petrel of the revolution” - Werner von Heydenstam and Thor Hedberg.
+The Nobel committee was impressed by the persistence of the Russian author's fans, and Gorky was even considered a favorite, but the prize was won by the Norwegian novelist Sigrid Undset.

 Vladimir Nabokov (1963–…)